Taskon-xyz/taskon-embed/docs/api/types.md

 # Type Definitions

-This document describes the public types of the latest `TaskOnEmbed`.
+This document describes the public types of the TaskOn Embed SDK.

 ## TaskOnEmbedConfig